Mechanical-Advantage/AdvantageScope/docs/HOOT-SETUP.md

 ## Setup

 An additional setup process is required to decode Hoot logs, which only needs to be completed once.
-As shown below, the "WindowsApps" folder must be switched to read-only mode.
-This folder contains apps that are downloaded from thr Microsoft store, like Phoenix Tuner X.
+As shown below, the "WindowsApps" folder must be made visible in read-only mode.
+This folder contains apps that are downloaded from the Microsoft store, like Phoenix Tuner X.

 1. Install the latest version of Phoenix Tuner X from the [Microsoft store](https://apps.microsoft.com/detail/9NVV4PWDW27Z).
 2. Navigate to "C:\Program Files" in File Explorer